 The nature of water supply systems and their response to weather patterns varies across different parts of the UK, depending on geology, topography, population density, average rainfall and other factors.
 In the North of England and many parts of Wales, relatively high rainfall and a hilly topography means that water resource systems are dominated by surface water sources including large numbers of impounding reservoirs.
-In our region, in a typical year 94 per cent of the water we supply comes from river or reservoir sources, and only six per cent comes from groundwater.
+In our region, in a typical year 93 per cent of the water we supply comes from river or reservoir sources, and only seven per cent comes from groundwater; this balance may vary slightly in a dry year.
 This contrasts with the South and East of the country where extensive aquifers underlie many areas, and groundwater supplies typically make up a higher proportion of water resource systems (e.g. 65 per cent, on average, of Affinity Water's supply).